varmeh/react-coding-standards/README.md

-# Configuration for React App
+# React App Code Standardization

-This folder contains configuration files to ensure consitency in code styling, linting & testing.
+The intent of this folder is to standardize code across team members in a react based project.

+It provides consitency in following:

+-   code styling
+-   linting
+-   testing

 Vscode extensions and lint libraries are used to enforce standards.